Jessica Orcsik: Career

 Orcsik is an actress and award-winning filmmaker who has worked in television, film, theatre and music videos for over 35 years.
 She began her professional career at the age of 4, with a part on short-lived 1988 Australian TV soap opera Richmond Hill, opposite her mother, Paula Duncan.
 They also appeared together in various television commercials, soap opera Home and Away, and her father's television film Academy (1996), based on a true story about their family and how her father's film & TV school TAFTA began.

 She appeared as Credit Girl in Me, Myself, I in 2000.
 Then at the age of 19, she scored a part as a dancer on the 2005 film Son of the Mask.
 Impressed with her performance, the choreographers helped her get her O1 Visa to the US, upon which she moved to Los Angeles.
-She appeared in a pilot called The High Life by the writer of Bloodline, and had other small television roles, but found herself disheartened by knockbacks and returned to Australia where she opened a performing arts school at the age of 22.
+She appeared in a pilot called The High Life by Jeff Shakoor the writer of Bloodline, and had other small television roles, but found herself disheartened by knockbacks and returned to Australia where she opened a performing arts school at the age of 22.

 Orcsik ultimately returned to the States, to train at Broadway Dance Center in New York, before moving to LA to run The American Arts Film & Television Academy (AAFTA) – an extension of The Australian Film & Television Academy (TAFTA), founded in 1994 by her parents.
 She is the director of her production company, J.O.
 International Productions and was director of Sydney-based performing company, J.O.
 Studios, which closed in 2013.
 She also runs production company Diversity Entertainment/Diversity Pictures.

 Orcsik has produced and directed over 30 projects, including A Death Perspective, Enigma and 2020 feature film Unsound, the latter of which has streamed on Netflix.
 She also starred in the film alongside her mother.
 She has produced numerous events and shows including On Broadway and Don't Dis Disabilities Dance Extravaganza.